villekf/OMEGA-doc/docs/source/geometry.rst

 Any data
 --------

-Any data can also be used, if you input your own custom detector coordinates, or source-detector pairs, depending on the setup.
+Any type of data can also be used, if you input your own custom detector coordinates, or source-detector pairs, depending on the setup.
 In such a case, you only need to input the FOV sizes and the number of voxels per axis in the final image.
 Optionally also the object offsets (for example
 ``options.oOffsetX``) if you wish to move the image volume from the origin (the volume is always by default centered on the origin).
 ``options.x`` should include the source coordinates for the X, Y and Z directions, and the detector coordinates for X, Y and Z, for EACH measurement.